treejamie/hackerrank-90days/README.md

 [16go]: #
 [17go]: #

+### Week 2

+I'll update this README with week two once I've completed all the challenges in all the languages from week one.

 Spot something I could improve?
 Open an issue and point it out — that would be swell.